Negotiation

 What anchoring actually does

-When a number lands in a conversation, it pulls the final outcome toward it.
-This is anchoring: the first number stated becomes a reference point that shapes what both parties treat as reasonable.
-Research on anchoring in negotiation consistently shows that first offers predict final outcomes more reliably than most people expect.
+That is anchoring: the first number becomes the reference point that defines what both sides treat as reasonable.
+Research shows consistently that first offers predict final outcomes more than most negotiators expect.

 The mechanism is not about tricking the other side.
-It is about establishing the range.
-If you open high (or low), you define one boundary.
-Everything negotiated afterward operates inside that boundary.
+It is about defining the range.
+If you open high or low, you set one boundary.
+Everything that follows happens inside it.

 Why people get this wrong

-Most negotiators default to one of two failure modes:
+Most negotiators fall into one of two failure modes.

-• Going first without enough information: They anchor aggressively without knowing the other side's constraints, alternatives, or expectations.
-The anchor lands outside a credible range and damages credibility rather than pulling outcomes.
+• Going first without enough information: They anchor aggressively without understanding the other side’s constraints, alternatives, or expectations.
+The number lands outside a credible range and damages credibility instead of shaping the outcome.

-• Waiting too long: They assume waiting always signals strength.
-In practice, it often cedes the framing entirely.
-The other side anchors, and the person who waited spends the rest of the negotiation defending against a number they did not choose.
+• Waiting too long: They assume waiting signals strength.
+In practice, it often gives away the frame entirely.
+The other side anchors, and the person who waited spends the rest of the negotiation reacting to a number they did not choose.

 Train the moment, not just the concept